Advances and challenges in single-molecule electron transport: Introduction

 Despite many experimental hurdles the understanding of electron transport of single-molecule junctions has seen impressive progress in recent years \cite{Cuevas2010}.
 It is fascinating to observe that it is now routinely possible to wire an organic molecule, an object as small as one nanometer, between two metallic leads and measure its electronic transport characteristics.
 Several approaches even allow bringing a third metal lead close enough to serve as a gate electrode, through which the conductance of the molecule can be adjusted electrostatically.

 Now that we control to some extent the basic properties of molecular junctions the time is ripe to critically evaluate the question how well we understand electron transport in molecular junctions.
-Faithful modeling inevitably needs to take into account many details of the arrangements of the atoms and the molecule that make up the junction.
-Since molecular junctions form spontaneously under the influence of atomic and molecular interactions, which can be regarded as a form of self-assembly, and imaging of the resulting structures has not been possible, experiment usually does not provide all of the atomistic information needed for comparison with theory.
-As a consequence, suitable benchmark systems are lacking that have been sufficiently well characterized by experiment such that they may be used for a critical evaluation of the theories.
-The problem is the more important since interpretation of the experiments often heavily relies on a comparison with model calculations.
+Faithful modeling inevitably needs to take into account many details of the arrangements of the atoms and the molecule that make up the junction. { Since molecular junctions are formed spontaneously under the influence of atomic and molecular interactions, which can be regarded as a form of self-assembly, and since } imaging of the resulting structures has not been possible, experiment usually does not provide all of the atomistic information needed for comparison with theory.

-Theoretical approaches often employed for describing near-equilibrium electron transport are based on tight-binding methods, density functional theory (DFT), and sometimes also the GW approximation.
+Theoretical approaches often employed for describing near-equilibrium electron transport are based on tight-binding methods, density functional theory (DFT), and sometimes also { rely on more advanced many-body techniques, such as the $GW$ approximation.
 Far from equilibrium, {\it i.e.} at high voltage bias, the non-equilibrium Green's function (NEGF) method has been widely used.
-DFT and GW have been amply tested for bulk systems and gas-phase molecules, but molecular junctions pose new challenges.
-Moreover, suitable variants of the NEGF formalism have been specially developed for this type of problems, which however are difficult to benchmark for lack of reliably reference data.
+DFT and $GW$ } have been amply tested for bulk systems and gas-phase molecules, but molecular junctions pose new challenges.
+Moreover, suitable variants of the NEGF formalism have been specially developed for this type of problems, which, regretfully, are difficult to benchmark for lack of reliably reference data.

 The question then arises: what is the predictive power of the theories?
 What are the critical experimental tests?
 DFT is used widely as a guide for interpreting experiments, but do we know how reliable it is, and how do we know this?
 How sensitive are the results to the choice of methods and to the assumptions?
 The problem lies partly in the computational methods themselves, where the level of approximation may be critical, the convergence needs to be controlled, and where it needs to be assessed whether the relevant physical mechanisms have been included in the description.
 On the other hand, when setting up a calculation many assumptions are made about the conditions of the experiments, while the validity of these assumptions in most cases cannot be directly verified from information obtainable from the experiments.
 Without attempting to be exhaustive in the following we list a number of items that need to be considered in evaluating a specific molecular junction.